blake-harrison/access-graph/README.md

 When reading from an input file, make sure that your input file is in the same directory as the accessGraph.py file.
 If it is not there, you need to either move it or provide a relative/absolute filepath to the program.

+## Example
+I am running macOS and have saved the files in my 'Downloads' folder.

+I can open a command prompt (Applications -> Utilities -> Terminal) and it will by default place me in my home directory.

+From there, I can enter the following command:

+`cd Downloads`

+I can then enter the command:

+`ls`

+to see the contents of my folder (looking specifically for the accessGraph.py program and my input file, sample.txt)

+Then, I can do:

+`python3 accessGraph.py`

+And it will launch the program.

+From the main menu, I can enter '1' to read a new file.
+When prompted, I will enter:

+`sample.txt`

+Then hit enter to return to the main menu once the program tells me the file has been successfully read.

+From the main menu, I can then enter '2' to see my results.